Tour bus crashes on NY Thruway injures 57, some seriously

 It's unclear why the bus veered off the road, troopers said in a news release.
 Police photos showed papers and other items strewn around the white bus as it rested on the road shoulder.

-The bus was headed to Niagara Falls from the Fishkill area in the Hudson Valley and the passengers included children, said Auburn Community Hospital spokesperson Matthew Chadderdon.
+His mother was taken to a hospital with glass in her eye and needing back surgery, her son said, but he was just relieved she had survived.

+“It's a miracle,” especially since another relative survived a bus crash in the past, he said.
+“This time around, it hits me twice as hard to know that it happened to both of them already, and both of them made it."

-Auburn received about 27 patients, including the driver, and was assessing their conditions, Chadderdon said.
+Auburn Community Hospital received about 27 patients, including the driver, and was assessing their conditions, spokesperson Matthew Chadderdon said.
 Three were transferred to Upstate University Hospital in Syracuse.
 Upstate is the area's top-level trauma center, a hospital especially equipped to handle serious injuries.

 Upstate received 25 patients in all, spokesperson Darryl Geddes said.
 He couldn't immediately provide information on their conditions.